2023 World Beach Games: Sports

 Numbers in parentheses indicate the number of medal events contested in each separate discipline.

 Participating National Olympic Committees (NOCs)

-It is expected a similar number of NOCs will participate as did in the previous edition (around 100).
-After the 2022 Russian invasion of Ukraine, the International Olympic Committee (IOC) recommended all Russian and Belarusian athletes and officials are barred from participating at Olympic-affiliated Games.
+It was expected a similar number of NOCs, around 100, would participate as in the previous event.
+After the 2022 Russian invasion of Ukraine, the International Olympic Committee (IOC) recommended all Russian and Belarusian athletes and officials be barred from participating at Olympic-affiliated Games.